-As a Disability confident employer, we are committed to supporting staff who have a disability or become disabled during the course of their employment.
+As a disability confident employer, we are committed to supporting employees who have a disability or become disabled during the course of their employment.
 We display the ‘disability confident - committed’ symbol demonstrating that we meet the standard to encourage and make adjustments for applicants with disabilities.

 As an accredited disability confident employer we are committed to:

 - Interviewing disabled applicants who meet the minimum criteria for a job vacancy, considering them on their abilities

 - Making every effort when employees become disabled to make sure they stay in employment

 - Taking action to ensure that all employees develop the appropriate level of disability awareness needed to ensure that this commitment works.

 ISO 9001:2015 is an international quality management standard that demonstrates our ability to consistently provide product that meets customer and applicable statutory and regulatory requirements.